About Changing Your Name on Your Kansas Registration

 Most drivers must change name on car registration documents in person at a Kansas Department of Revenue (DOR) county tag office.
 However, active duty military members and their dependents stationed outside the state may update records by mail.
-To get detailed instructions on how to submit a name change to the KS DOR, download our free registration guide.
+To get instructions on how to submit a name change, download our free registration guide.

 When is a Kansas DMV name change required?

 You must initiate a DMV name change in Kansas within 10 days of marriage, divorce or any court-ordered legal name change.
 If you notice that your name is misspelled on your current registration documents, this is also a reason to initiate a name change request.

 Note: Changing your name on your car registration in Kansas is only possible after you have updated your Social Security card and driver’s license.
 Since Kansas requires you to complete all of these tasks within 10 days, it is important to submit name change requests as soon as possible after receiving the document that verifies your legal name change.